MicrosoftDocs/azure-docs-powershell/azuresmps-4.0.0/Azure/Get-AzureStoreAddOn.md

 ## PARAMETERS

 ### -Country
-If specified, returns only the Azure Store add-on instances available in the specified country.
+If specified, returns only the Azure Store add-on instances available in the specified country/region.
 The default is "US".

 ```yaml